the life story of Hanuš Bader

 Miraculous escape from Auschwitz

-Nelly Guttmann, the daughter of Pacov’s Rabbi Natan Guttmann, was fourteen at the time of Ludvík Poláček’s arrest and could not understand how it was possible that an entirely healthy man could die in just two weeks.
+Nelly Guttmann, the daughter of Pacov’s Rabbi Natan Guttmann, was fourteen at the time of Ludvík Poláček’s arrest and could not understand how it was possible that an entirely healthy man could die in just several weeks.
 Ludvík Poláček’s death illustrates an atmosphere, full of uncertainty and fear, in which the Jews of Pacov were living at that time.
 Emil Lederer, another of Bader’s uncles, had been previously arrested in 1940.
 Lederer died two years later in the “euthanasia center” in Bernberg, where he was sent from the concentration camp of Buchenwald.
 He was transported to Bernberg, ill from exhaustion, only to be killed in the gas chamber.
 His family members were also “allowed” to buy an urn with his ashes, which they burried in the Pacov cemetery.
 Věra Ledererová, the only one of the entire family who survived the Holocaust, arranged for a tombstone for Emil Lederer and Ludvík Poláček, as well as for her husband Egon Kaufmann’s family.

 Discrimination and oppression of Jewish communities in the Protectorate of Bohemia and Moravia continued with “Arisierung” (expropriation), targeting German Jews and their property, which included Ludvík Poláček’s store, now managed by his nephew Hanuš Bader.
 A local Czech Nazi collaborator tried to take over the business, but Hanuš Bader succeeded in getting permission from the Protectorate authorities to wind up the business.
 Thus, Bader managed to save the house and many of the goods from his store including meat tins, coffee, sugar and rice, which he traded for fresh food with local farmers.
 This enabled the family to survive the period in which there was a lack of food.
 The rations for Jews were greatly reduced in comparison to other Protectorate citizens.